|

 displayed as purple (simulated) signals and input ports are displayed as black signals.
 Input signals

-is requested, VeriLogger automatically wraps a test bench around the top-level module and creates signals
+is requested, BugHunter automatically wraps a test bench around the top-level module and creates signals

-in that test bench to drive and watch the top-level module.
+in this test bench to drive and watch the top-level module.

 small parts of a design before the design is complete.
 It also allows you to quickly test ideas without